stlin256/VLM_Live/README.md

 1.  **`realtime_vlm_app.py`**: Uses the standard **PyTorch and Hugging Face Transformers** library.
 It's easy to set up and is ideal for environments with powerful GPUs.
 2.  **`realtime_vlm_app_llamacpp.py`**: A high-performance version using **`llama.cpp`** for inference, optimized for CPU and low-resource GPU environments.
 3.  **`realtime_vlm_app_llamacpp_translate.py`**: An extension of the `llama.cpp` version that includes an optional feature to **translate** the VLM's English output to Chinese in real-time using a secondary LLM.
+4.  **`mobile_vlm_app.py`**: A dedicated, mobile-optimized version that allows you to use your phone's camera to stream video directly to the server for analysis.
+It supports multiple concurrent users and features a dynamic UI.

 ---